 If I don't make Orchesis, what are the other opportunities for dance at UNI?

 Orchesis is only one of the dance companies at UNI.
-Anyone may join International Dance Theatre without audition.
+Anyone may join IDT Dance Company without audition.
 Repertory Dance Theatre is another option for dancers interested in art dance.
 RDT has no audition requirement, but instructor permission is necessary to join.
 If you are interested in dance classes, the dance program offers a variety of art, folk, ballroom, composition, production and improvisation classes, and the student-run Movement Outlet series.

 When and where are auditions?